"Mademoiselle Russo a tout mon admiration."

 Passionate chamber musician, Ms. Russo has collaborated with: Jörg Widmann, Alexander Lonquich, Valerie Guillorit, Gabriele Cassone, Frank Reinecke, David Adorjan, Cristina Mantese, Alissa Margulis, Carolin Widmann, Genevieve Strosser, Zoltan Kovacs and Nadja Helble among others.

-Engaged teacher, she held a professorship at the Royal Music Conservatoire of Antwerp and currently she is a highly sought after teacher at the LUCA School of Music, Campus Lemmens of Leuven, Belgium.
-She's also on faculty at the Music Conservatoire "Steffani" of Castelfranco Veneto, Italy.
+Engaged teacher, she held a professorship at the Royal Music Conservatoire of Antwerp and at the LUCA School of Music, Campus Lemmens of Leuven, Belgium.
+Previously on faculty at the Conservatorio di Musica "Giusepe Verdi"in Milan, she is a very sought-after piano professor at the Conservatorio di Musica "Giuseppe Tartini"in Trieste.

 She's regularly invited to give Masterclasses and Lectures in several Universities and Conservatoria: Helsinki, Geneve, Groningen, Castellon de la Plana, Alicante, Udine.
 She's member of the jury in several international piano competitions such as: Treviso, Aalst, Antwerp, Utrecht.